 Inquiry-based science emphasizes teaching science as a way of thinking or practice, and therefore tries to get students “doing” science as much as possible -- and not just “learning” it.
 Students still learn foundational scientific ideas and content (and build on this knowledge progressively); however, relative to expository science instruction, inquiry-based programs have students spend more time developing and executing their own experiments (empirical and theoretical).
 Students are frequently challenged to develop critical and scientific-thinking skills by developing their own well-reasoned hypothesis and finding ways to test those hypotheses.
 Projects and experiments are emphasized over textbook learning.
 Skills are emphasized over breadth of knowledge.

 Teaching approach: Science is such a lively part of the curriculum at CGS.
 The children love hands-on experiments, indoors and outdoors.
-The Science Fair is optional for SK students and mandatory for Grades 1-3.
-Winners of the Science Fair join the Toronto Science Fair at the University of Toronto Scarborough.
+The Science Fair is always an important highlight of the school year and will return once COVID-19 protocols allow.

 Usually focused on teaching history and geography at an early age, the core knowledge approach uses story, drama, reading, and discussion to teach about significant people, places, and events.
 Breadth of content and knowledge is emphasized.
 The curriculum is often organized according to the underlying logic of the content: history might be taught sequentially, for example (as students move through the grades).